 - Grammarly—Catches common grammatical mistakes often overlooked by Microsoft Word.

-- Canva— e Creates images and graphics for your blog posts to give them dimension and visual interest.
+- Canva—Creates images and graphics for your blog posts to give them dimension and visual interest.

 - Blog Title Generator—Stumped for content or need ideas on a particular topic?
-Enter keywords for blog post content and title suggestions.
+Enter keywords for blog post suggestions.

-- Airtable— Organize workflow and editorial calendars for blog content.
+- Airtable—Organizes workflow and editorial calendars for blog content.